rosemichaele/TicTacToe/README.rst

 at a great, Atlanta-based technology company in Calendly!
 This document provides a description of the automated end-to-end test suite that I created for the `Tic Tac Toe game <https://codepen.io/jshlfts32/full/bjambP/>`_ described in the assignment.
 Below, you will also find a write-up of my feedback from testing the game and recommendations for improving the overall quality.
-Finally, please visit `YouTube <https://youtu.be/QJiAniqS32M>`_ (this is not yet done) for a screencast of the tests in action.
+Finally, please visit `YouTube <https://youtu.be/teikEG92c9M>`_ for a screencast of the tests in action.

 I have included my response for Question #2 in the assignment in the `Creating a new automated regression suite for Calendly`_